Alex Ramula

-Alex Ramula (born 17 January 2005) is a Finnish professional footballer, playing as a goalkeeper for Veikkausliiga club HJK.
+Alex Ramula (born 17 January 2005) is a Finnish professional footballer, playing as a goalkeeper for Ykkösliiga club PK-35.

 Club career

 Ramula started playing football in LePa in Leppävaara, before joining FC Espoo.
 In 2020, he moved to HJK organisation.

 Ramula debuted in Veikkausliiga with HJK first team on 29 July 2023 in away game against SJK, after being substituted in for injured Dejan Iliev on the 13th minute.

 Ramula also represented HJK youth in the 2023–24 UEFA Youth League, playing two matches against Nantes youth.

 On 7 February 2024, Ramula extended his contract with HJK organisation on a deal for the 2024 season.

 International career

 Ramula represented Finland at under-17 and under-18 youth national team levels.